Quantitative disorder effects in low-dimensional spin systems: Proofs for spin systems with continuous symmetry

 \subsubsection{Mandelbrot percolation argument}

-In this section, we combine the result of Lemma~\ref{lemma.08538} with a Mandelbrot percolation argument to obtain a quantitative rate of convergence on the expected value (in the random field) of the spatially and thermally averaged magnetization with a fixed boundary condition.
+In this section, we combine the result of Lemma~\ref{lemma.08538} with a Mandelbrot percolation argument to obtain a quantitative rate of convergence on the expected value (with respect to the random field) of the spatially and thermally averaged magnetization with a fixed boundary condition.

 \begin{lemma} Let $d = 4$.
 Fix $\beta >0$, $\lambda >0$, a box $\Lambda_0 \subseteq \Zd$, an integer $L\geq 3$ such that $\Lambda_{2L} \subseteq \Lambda_0$, and an external magnetic field $h \in \R^n$ satisfying $|h| \leq L^{-2}$.
 Let $\tau \in \S^{\partial \Lambda_{0}}$ be a boundary condition (which may be the free and periodic boundary conditions).
-There exists a constant $C > 0$ depending only on $\lambda$, $m$ and~$\Psi$ such that
+There exists a constant $C > 0$ depending only on $\lambda$, $n$ and~$\Psi$ such that

 \end{lemma}